Mabon Is the 'Pagan Thanksgiving' Even Non-Wiccans Can Celebrate

 Advertisement

-Fox has organized the Welcome Fall Festival at Circle Sanctuary since 1974, not long after Paganism was reborn as a contemporary religious movement.
-"The word Mabon as a term for the fall equinox is only about 55 years old," says Fox.
+Fox first organized the Welcome Fall Festival at Circle Sanctuary in 1974, not long after Paganism was reborn as a contemporary religious movement.
+"The word 'Mabon' as a term for the fall equinox is only about 55 years old," says Fox.

 When contemporary Paganism was emerging in the 1960s and 1970s, an academic and poet named Aiden Kelly was trying to create a vocabulary for this new/old religion.
 As Kelly wrote on Patheos, he went looking for Gaelic or Germanic names for a Pagan calendar based on the solstices, equinoxes and other dates that would become the eight sabbats.

-"I appreciate the fact that some long-standing harvest traditions are continuing to be kept alive by individuals and families and communities, by whatever name," says Fox.
+"I appreciate the fact that some long-standing harvest traditions are continuing to be kept alive by individuals and families and communities, by whatever name," Fox says.

 Advertisement

-On the Pagan calendar, Mabon is the second of three harvest festivals.
-The first harvest, Lughnasadh, is observed in early August.
+On the Pagan calendar, Mabon is the second harvest festival (there are three in all).
+The first harvest, Lughnasadh, takes place in early August.
 Mabon celebrates the bounty of late September, and Samhain marks the final harvest of late October.

-The cornucopia could be the centerpiece for a potluck Mabon picnic with family and friends, where everyone brings a homemade dish featuring the fruits of the fall.
-If you want to make it more of a Pagan Thanksgiving, ask everyone to reflect on the past year and share something that they're thankful for.
-Fox even has a call-and-response Thanksgiving rite that you can perform as a group.
+The cornucopia could be the centerpiece for a potluck Mabon picnic, where your guests bring a homemade dish featuring the fruits of the fall.
+If you want to make it more of a Pagan Thanksgiving, ask everyone to reflect on the past year and share something they're thankful for.

-Probably the simplest way to celebrate Mabon is by bringing the colors of fall into the home.
-Place a basket of fresh red and yellow apples on the kitchen table.
+Probably the simplest way to celebrate is by bringing the colors of fall into the home with a Mabon altar.
+Place a basket of fresh red and yellow apples.
 Fashion a fall wreath out of autumn leaves and dried flowers.

 Advertisement